Storage Functions of the Liver

 - Red blood cell production – alongside Vitamin B9

 Iron and copper minerals are stored in the liver.

-Iron levels within the body need to be tightly regulated and as such storage for excess amounts is needed, the liver is one of these storage areas.
-Most iron within cells is stored in ferritin, a protein also produced by the liver.
+Iron levels within the body need to be tightly regulated.
+Therefore, excess amounts must be stored in places such as the liver.
+Most iron within cells is stored in ferritin, a protein produced by the liver.
 All cell types within the liver can store iron however the majority is stored within hepatocytes.

 In severe iron overload the ferritin storage becomes saturated and so excess becomes stored within haemosiderin.
 However haemosiderin is a large, insoluble complex and iron stored within it is difficult to mobilise effectively.